-If you are a family member or friend, try to make it clear to doctors and other health care providers what your loved one’s “usual” mental status is.
+If you are a family member or friend, try to make it clear to doctors prednisone and other health care providers what your loved one’s “usual” mental status is.
 Doctors might call this a patient’s “baseline”.

 Don’t say too much or bring up complicated issues; you can repeat verbal reminders about what day it is, or the time and location, if it seems to make your loved one feel more secure.
 However, be careful not to overdo this as it can cause frustration or agitation sometimes.